-Dr. Shobha Maharaj is an independent researcher whose work focuses on investigating ways to increase resilience by using climate projections to inform adaptation and planning strategies — for especially global biodiversity hotspots and Small Island States.
-She is also exploring ways to enhance existing forest mitigation strategies by assessing little known (but significant) bottlenecks to scaling native, biodiverse reforestation from local to global levels.
+Dr. Shobha Maharaj is an IPCC scientist whose work focuses on investigating ways to increase resilience by using climate projections to inform adaptation and planning strategies — for especially global biodiversity hotspots and Small Island States.
+She is also exploring ways to enhance existing forest mitigation strategies by assessing little known (but significant) bottlenecks to scaling native, biodiverse reforest Dr. Shobha Maharaj is an IPCC scientist whose work focuses on investigating ways to increase resilience by using climate projections to inform adaptation and planning strategies — for especially global biodiversity hotspots and Small Island States. ation from local to global levels.
 Another major area of her work involves developing novel methods of integrating biodiversity with financial instruments towards promotion of sustainable long-term native forest conservation.

 She has served as an author on several recent international reports including: the IPCC’s 6th Assessment Report (AR6 Working Group II): as a Lead Author for both the Small Islands Chapter and the Biodiversity Hotspots Cross-Chapter Paper as well as a Summary for Policy Makers author.
 She was also one of 50 international scientists who developed the recently released IPBES-IPCC Report on Biodiversity and Climate Change and is currently serving as Coordinating Lead Author of the Climate Resilience chapter within the ongoing WCMC’s National Ecosystem Assessment for Grenada in support of the IPBES.